PaoloCanofari/Seeweb-IoT-Demo-project/AstarteIoTForDummies.md

-# An easy guide to use Astarte with our IoT project
+# An easy guide to use Astarte with an example of IoT project

 This guide aims to explain how to implement Astarte platform in your IoT projects.
 An Air quality monitoring example project made with Arduino and Raspberry PI will be used to make the concept clearer.